aws-solutions-library-samples/guidance-for-external-connectivity-amazon-vpc-lattice/README.md

 ## Description

-This code bundle builds a [Serverless](https://aws.amazon.com/serverless/) ingress solution, ebaling [Amazon VPC Lattice](https://aws.amazon.com/vpc/lattice/) Services to be reached by consumers that reside outside of the Amazon Virtual Private Cloud ([VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html)) both from trusted (on-premise) and non-trusted (external) locations.
+This code bundle builds a [Serverless](https://aws.amazon.com/serverless/) ingress solution, enabling [Amazon VPC Lattice](https://aws.amazon.com/vpc/lattice/) Services to be reached by consumers that reside outside of the Amazon Virtual Private Cloud ([VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html)) both from trusted (on-premise) and non-trusted (external) locations.

 **The following depicts the base solution:**

 ![image](/img/nginx-docker-Base.drawio.png)

+## Solution Overview

 **This solution is deployed in two parts, the first is the Base solution**